JasonWang258/kblog/content/blog/jack-haring-the-boy-who-just-kept-drawing.md

 In high school Jack moved to France to draw with other teanagers, while listening to music Jack started to draw slanted lines, when he handed it in, the teacher asked, " why did you draw slanted lines and not what I told you ?"

 As he ran to get another sheet of paper, he said "I just want to draw somthing new".
-When he got
+When he got a paper he drew circles.

+everybody asked "why do you draw on everything"?

+Jack said “everybody needs art”.he disapeared. {maybe he got another piece of paper.}